ringcentral/engage-voice-api-docs/docs/workforce/call-streaming/getting-started.md

 - `rcAccountId`: `RingCentral User ID` for admin user

-Call Streaming provision is per **Queue(inbound calls)/Campaign(outbound calls)**.
+Call Streaming operates per **Queue(inbound calls) or Campaign(outbound calls)**.
 The streaming service will be activated upon the creation of a streaming profile.
-As shown by the flow chart above, audio streams will be sent to your `{streamingUrl}` where your WebSocket server can do further processes.
+As shown by the flow chart above, audio streams will be sent to your `{streamingUrl}` where your WebSocket server can do further processing.

 To create a streaming profile, do `HTTP POST` request to `{BASE_URL}/media-distributor/product`. ( be sure to set the proper [BASE_URL](../../../basics/uris/#resources-and-parameters) and [authorizationToken](../../../authentication/auth-ringcentral))